Zeleo/recurrence-expression/README.md

 There is also a sister library called "recurrence-trigger" that provides a custom trigger for Quartz Scheduler.
 This Quartz trigger uses recurrence expression.
+(Status: we'll publish "recurrence-trigger" soon.)

 Recurrence expression aims to make it simple to say simple things while making it possible to say complex things.
-We welcome your feedback, although we still need to figure out how to actually gather your feedback.
-We'll follow up on this shortly.
+We welcome your feedback.
 Let us know if you have a real-life recurrence pattern you can describe in English but not supported by recurrence expression.
 We'll review it and try to accommodate it.
+(Status: need to clarify contact info.)

 Our sincere thanks for checking out this library.